Hurricane Melissa: Meteorological history

-On October 16, the National Hurricane Center (NHC) began monitoring a westward moving tropical wave for potential development.
+Melissa developed from a tropical wave that first moved off the coast of Africa on October 13.
+On October 16, the National Hurricane Center (NHC) began monitoring the wave for potential development.
 By October 19, the wave moved through the Windward Islands and into the Caribbean Sea.
 The disturbance moved quickly westward, then slowed significantly, providing an opportunity for development of a well-defined center and organized deep convection early on October 21, becoming Tropical Storm Melissa.
 On account of weak steering currents between ridges of high pressure to its northwest and southeast, Melissa moved slowly and erratically west to northwest over the central Caribbean, and was unable to strengthen appreciably due to westerly wind shear from a broad upper level trough moving over the Gulf of Mexico; the circulation would constantly reform to the east during this period.
 The trough then bypassed Melissa, resulting in a gradual decrease in the shear.
-This allowed Melissa to become much better organized and strengthen, and increased outflow became apparent in the eastern half of the system as it slowly drifted north on October 25.
+This allowed Melissa's core to become vertically aligned.
+Later, increased outflow became apparent in the eastern half of the system as it slowly drifted north on October 25.
 By this time, the northern motion halted as Melissa was increasingly being steered by the ridge to its northwest.

-Enabled by very favorable environmental conditions, consisting of sea surface temperatures (SSTs) of 30–31 C, very high ocean heat content, wind shear decreasing to lighter values, and very high levels of mid-level relative humidity, Melissa commenced a period of rapid intensification late on October 25 shortly after it became a hurricane that afternoon.
-Its maximum sustained winds doubled from 70 mph to 140 mph in 18 hours.
-After a brief pause, intensification resumed, and while moving generally westward, Melissa attained Category 5 status early on October 27.
+Enabled by very favorable environmental conditions, consisting of sea surface temperatures (SSTs) of 30–31 C, very high ocean heat content, wind shear decreasing to lighter values, and very high levels of mid-level relative humidity, Melissa commenced a period of rapid intensification late on October 25 and became a hurricane that afternoon.
+Its maximum sustained winds nearly doubled from 70 mph to 130 mph (215 km/h) in 24 hours.
+While moving generally westward, Melissa attained Category 5 status early on October 27; its winds reached 155 kn by 18:00 UTC and stayed at that level for about 18 hours.
 Unusually for a storm of such high intensity, Melissa never underwent an eyewall replacement cycle, allowing it to sustain its high intensity for a prolonged period, according to several meteorologists.
-After turning north-northeastward, the system later attained maximum sustained winds of 160 kn, and a minimum central pressure of 892 mbar (hPa) about 45 mi south-southeast of Negril, Jamaica, the next morning.
-At 17:00 UTC, the storm made landfall near New Hope in Westmoreland Parish at its peak intensity.
-The hurricane weakened inland over the mountains, and emerged off Jamaica's north coast into the Caribbean at Category 4 strength, headed toward Cuba.
-The system then further weakened to a Category 3 hurricane soon thereafter.
+After turning north-northeastward, the system attained maximum sustained winds of 165 kn, and a minimum central pressure of 892 mbar (hPa) at 12:00 UTC on October 28.
+Land interaction imparted slight weakening, and at 17:25 UTC, the storm made landfall near New Hope in Westmoreland Parish just below peak intensity, with sustained winds of 160 kn and a pressure of 897 mbar (hPa).
+The hurricane weakened inland over the mountains, and emerged off Jamaica's north coast into the Caribbean at Category 3 strength, headed toward Cuba.